SaurabhBudhwani26/Exploratory_Data_Analysis_on_facebook_dataset/README.md

 # Exploratory_Data_Analysis_on_facebook_dataset
-I have performed Exploratory Data Analysis on facebook dataset please have a look.
+I have performed Exploratory Data Analysis on facebook dataset have a look.

 INTRODUCTION